PaulKinlan/videocut/README.md

-Accepts a video file as input and will put an Android Device Frame around it.
+Accepts a video file as input and will trim off the start and end to a desired timecode.